-Cell total precipitation volume To get a feeling for the sheer amount of water produced by even modestly sized showers, cell total precipitation volume (area times precipitation amount) is the final metric that will be discussed.
-We express the volume in units of Olympic Swimming Pools (1 OSP=2,500 m3 of water).
+Cell total precipitation volume To get a feeling for the sheer amount of water produced by even modestly sized showers, cell total precipitation volume (area times precipitation amount) is 5570 the final metric that will be discussed.
+We express the volume in units of Olympic Swimming Pools (1 $OSP=2,500 \text{ m}^3$ of water).
 A simple calculation shows that to cover an area of 1 km2 with 1 mm of water one requires 0.4 OSP.
 With the same reasoning 1 mm of rain falling in one grid-cell of HCLIM38 (2.5x2.5 km2) is equivalent to 2.5 OSP.
 Thus the minimal rain cell that meets our criteria (i.e., one grid box and 4 mm/hr) produces ten Olympic Swimming Pools of water.
-A more reasonably sized cell with an average intensity of 4 mm/hr and covering 100 grid cells (25x25 km2) produces 1000 Olympic Swimming Pools water equivalent.
+A more 5575 reasonably sized cell with an average intensity of 4 mm/hr and covering 100 grid cells ($25x25 \text{ km}^2$) produces 1000 Olympic Swimming Pools water equivalent.
 One issue with a volumetric metric like total precipitation volume is that it combines information of both cell-average intensity and cellsize (or cell area).
 A high total volume can be reached by various types of showers ranging from a small-area high-intensity shower to a large-area weak-intensity one, and everything in between.
 Because the future response is different at different intensity and size, without constraining either of them, the future changes are bound to be difficult to interpret.
 From Fig. 5.40 we saw that the largest changes in cell-average precipitation occur for small-sized cells.
-To avoid the signal to be mixed up weak-intensity but larger cells, we limited the maximal allowed cell area to be less than 25x25 km2 (arbitrary shape).
-This implies that most of the future change is due to the change in the cell-average precipitation.
+To avoid the signal to be mixed up weak-intensity but larger cells, we limited the maximal allowed cell area to be less than in the cell-average precipitation.
 The result (Suppl.
 Fig. 5.53) is in line with previous findings, showing a shift towards higher values Although the changes may seem not very large they still imply a reduction of the return period of a 3000 OSP rain dump from 40 to 20 years (right panel).